BrazilKing/SGB-GBC-borders/README.md

 **All functionality has been 100% tested and working on the TrimUI Brick.**

-**Support for other devices is not ready yet.** The mod should work on anything that runs gen1recomp, but behavior on other screens, aspect ratios, or launcher builds is unverified.
+**Support for other devices is not ready yet.** The mod should work on anything that runs gen1recomp, but behavior on other aspect ratios will cause some stretching.

 **Feedback is welcome** — through GitHub issues or the gen1recomp Discord mod section.
 If you report from another device, please include your device,